In fight against coronavirus, the world gives medical heroes a standing ovation

 There have been standing ovations, too, in Istanbul, Atlanta, Buenos Aires and Tamil Nadu, India.

-In Britain, droves of people are expected to come out this evening to cheer the staff of the country’s beloved National Health Service, whose intensive-care units and arrivals and emergency wings are bracing for an explosion in cases, as already exhausted nurses, some wearing garbage bags, are begging for more and better protective equipment.
+In Britain, millions of people came out on Thursday evening to cheer the staff of the country’s beloved National Health Service, whose intensive-care units and arrivals and emergency wings are bracing for an explosion in cases, as already exhausted nurses, some wearing garbage bags, are begging for more and better protective equipment.

-The Yeoman Warders, ceremonial guardians better known as Beefeaters, will be applauding from their residences at the Tower of London.
+There were, almost instantly, thousands of tweets with pictures and short video clips of people applauding — from British Prime Minister Boris Johnson to residents of council estates in south London, to Prince George, Princess Charlotte and Prince Louis.
+Landmarks big and small, from the London Eye to the Shard to local libraries, were lit up in “NHS blue.”

+“We owe them so much,” said James O’Neill, 58, who was clapping from the back garden of his council estate in London’s Battersea neighborhood.
+He is one of the 1.5 million at-risk Britons who aren’t supposed to leave their homes for three months.
+“It must be scary working for a hospital right now.
+It’s scary just walking around,” he said.

-The practice took off in Italy, where the shut-ins first emerged to bang on pots, play accordions, wave flags.
+The practice took off in Italy, where the shut-ins first emerged to bang on pots, play accordions and wave flags.
 And, being Italians, they sang.
 Arias from opera stars.
 Soccer chants.

 In Siena, the people rendered the traditional Tuscan folk song, “Il Canto della Verbena (And While Siena Sleeps),” sung since the Middle Ages.
 “The back-and-forth choruses echoed down the narrow, deserted street of the medieval town,” the Voice of America reported.